 T-Mobile was the first to hit that milestone, and its 5G service now reaches 8,300 cities and towns, with mid-band coverage giving a speed boost to customers in more than 1,000 cities.
-At the end of 2020, T-Mobile says its 5G network reached more than 280 million people, 106 million of which were enjoying faster Ultra Capacity 5G..
+A quarter of the way into 2021, T-Mobile now says its nationwide 5G network reaches 287 million people; of that total, 125 million people can enjoy faster Ultra Capacity 5G.

 AT&T has launched its own nationwide network, too, reaching 14,000 cities and towns with low-band coverage and high-speed mmWave service in 38 of those cities.
 This faster 5G Plus offering is also available in 17 arenas, stadiums and convention centers dotted around the U.S..

 A 2020 report by OpenSignal detailing 5G performance illustrates what impact the different 5G technologies can have on networks.
-Verizon, which had relied exclusively on mmWave in its initial 5G launch, boasted the best speeds by far at 506.1 Mbps.
-Other carriers are using mid- to low-band 5G, and their average download speeds — 114.2 Mbps for Sprint, 62.7 Mbps for AT&T and 47 Mbps for T-Mobile reflect that.
+Verizon, which had relied exclusively on mmWave in its initial 5G launch, boasted the best speeds by far at the time — 506.1 Mbps.
+Other carriers using mid- to low-band 5G, saw slower average download speeds — 114.2 Mbps for Sprint, 62.7 Mbps for AT&T and 47 Mbps for T-Mobile.
 (This survey was conducted prior to T-Mobile's efforts to fold Sprint's network into its 5G service.)

 But take a look at 5G availability.
 The same carriers who have slower speeds because of mid- to low-band-based 5G can boast a wider reach.
 Verizon and its mmWave-based 5G network has the lowest percentage of availability of all, with users able to get a 5G connection less than 1% of the time.